 UW Canoe and Rowboat

-From May thru August you can visit the UW Waterfront Activities Center directly behind Husky Stadium and rent canoes (carrying up to 3 people) or rowboats (carrying up to 4 people).
+From May through September, you can visit the UW Waterfront Activities Center directly behind Husky Stadium and rent canoes (carrying up to 3 people) or rowboats (carrying up to 4 people).
 A popular paddling route from the Activities Center is due south into the Washington Park Arboretum via Marsh and Foster Islands.
 However, if 520 (Evergreen Point Bridge) construction is limiting your access to that area, UW staff recommend heading north toward the Union Bay Natural Area past Broken and Birch Islands and into the University Slough.
 This route gives you a unique view of the back of Husky Stadium, the Conibear Shellhouse, the Husky Ballpark, Track and Driving Range, not to mention all of the natural wonders in and around the water.
-You must be 18 years old with valid ID to rent the boats, and children must weigh at least 25 lbs and walk on their own.
+You must be 18 years old with a valid ID to rent the boats, and children must weigh at least 25 lbs and walk on their own.
 Rentals are first come, first served.
-Cost is $10/hr on weekdays, $12/hr on weekends.
+The cost is $18/hr for a canoe, $21/hr for a single kayak, and $25/hr for a double kayak.
 Discounts for UW students, faculty and alumni.
-See our Parent Review: “What’s a mom and a squirrelly six-year-old to do?
-Rent a canoe!”Â

 Mercer Slough by Canoe

-Mercer Slough Nature Park at Entai Parkin Bellevue is one of our most beautiful urban wetlands.
-REI rents canoes, paddle boards and kayaks at the Entai Boathouse.
+Mercer Slough Nature Park at Entai Park in Bellevue is one of our most beautiful urban wetlands.
+REI rents canoes, paddle boards, and kayaks at the Entai Boathouse (which opens on June 28).
 (REI also offers paddling and kayaking classes.)
-Be on the lookout for herons, otters, beavers, and, if you make it that far, the swallows that nest on the underside of I-90 – an interesting juxtaposition of concrete and nature.Â
+Be on the lookout for herons, otters, beavers, and, if you make it that far, the swallows that nest on the underside of I-90 ā an interesting juxtaposition of concrete and nature.Ā

 Rent a Motor Boat